Ether92/Ether92/README.md

 - 👋 Hi, I’m @Ether92 or Levi
-- 👀 I’m interested in: Making a Scratch(.sb3) compiler
+- 👀 I’m interested in: Trying to make a chip8 assembler
-- 🌱 I’m currently learning About how to edit and interact with Metamask and how to edit .sb3 files
+- 🌱 I’m currently learning About Chip8 Architecture
 - 💞️ I’m looking to collaborate on https://discord.gg/NJsV7PNm
 - 📫 How to reach me Discord Username: Eth92